-Covid-19 and the Delta variant has led to a new surge in interest of how to clean and disinfect masks.
+Covid-19 has led to a new surge in interest of how to clean and disinfect masks.
 Google searches for “wash N95 mask” and “wash KN95 mask” have sky-rocketed.

 Yet data-backed answers seem to be in short supply.
 The standard guidelines say to throw masks out and use new ones.
 I.e. – don’t wash your mask.

 But the standard guidelines aren’t helpful when surgical masks and N95 masks are in short supply.
 In this post we look at the right way to wash, clean and disinfect a mask.

 Washing N95/KN95 Masks: Reduces Effectiveness

 The simplest suggestion we’ve seen is to wash masks with soap and water.
 However test data shows washing N95/KN95 masks with water reduces their filtration effectiveness.